Technology and the Future of Mental Health Treatment

 - Lower cost: Some apps are free or cost less than traditional care.

-- Service to more people: Technology can help mental health providers offer treatment to people in remote areas or to many people in times of sudden need (for example, following a natural disaster or terror attack).
+- Service to more people: Technology can help mental health providers offer treatment to people in remote areas or to many people in times of sudden need (e.g., following a natural disaster or terror attack).

 - Interest: Some technologies might be more appealing than traditional treatment methods, which may encourage clients to continue therapy.